ESP32 Dev board Pinout, Specifications, datasheet and Schematic

 • Touch9 (GPIO32)

-These GPIO pins can sense variations if it touches anything that conducts electricity like the human skin.
-So, when we touch the GPIO pin with our finger it generates this variation that is read by the sensor.
+These GPIO pins can sense variations if they touch anything that conducts electricity, like the human skin.
+So, when we touch the GPIO pin with our finger, it generates this variation that is read by the sensor.
 We can use the touchRead(GPIO) function to read the value from the touch sensor.

 Hall Effect Sensor: The board comes with another built-in sensor, a Hall effect sensor.
-Hall effect sensor is used to measure the change in the magnetic field in the surrounding.
+Hall effect sensor is used to measure the change in the magnetic field in the surroundings.

 Suggested articles for you: